NASA-IMPACT/admg-backend/README.md

 `brew info posgresql` should give a path that you can use to start it (It will probably look something like `pg_ctl -D /usr/local/var/postgres start`)

 5. Check that postgres is working
-If `psql -l` gives you a list of tables all is well.
+If `psql -l` gives you a list of tables then all is well.

 6. Create a database
 > `createdb admg_prod`